 Can I use canned salmon?

-Yes, if you are in a time crunch or are exhausted and just want to eat something healthy, quickly.
+- You are in a time crunch or are exhausted and just want to eat something healthy, quickly.

-No, if you have time to marinade your salmon before going to work.
+- You have time to marinade your salmon before going to work.

-Prepping ahead of time
+Prepping Ahead of Time

 - Make the salad dressing.
 It will keep refrigerated for up to two weeks.

 - Make the salmon marinade the night before but do not marinate the salmon until the next day (before going to work is okay).

 - Make the rice salad a day or two ahead (without the dressing and mandarin oranges added).